GSSparks/RecipeVault/README.md

 **NOTE:** Recipes are sorted and saved by their name.
 Therefore, if you change the name, it in effect creates another recipe.
 This can be useful if you are wanting to copy a recipe and tweak it.
-However, once you save the recipe you will need to delete the one with the old name.
+However if you are only wanting to change the name, you will need to delete the one with the old name.
 ### Deleting a recipe
 To delete a recipe, simply click on the recipe and click the big red button labeled "Delete".